Real-World Light Field Image Super-Resolution via Degradation Modulation: Network Architecture

 \subsection{Overview}

-Based on the degradation model in Eq.~\ref{eq:degrad}, we develop a degradation-adaptive network (LF-DAnet) that can super-resolve LF images with various degradations.
-An overview of our LF-DAnet is shown in Fig.~\ref{fig:DAnet}(a).
-Given an array of LR SAIs and their corresponding degradations (i.e., kernel width and noise level), our LF-DAnet sequentially performs kernel prior embedding, degradation-adaptive feature extraction, and upsampling.
+Based on the degradation model in Eq.~\ref{eq:degrad}, we develop a degradation-modulating network (LF-DMnet) that can super-resolve LF images with various degradation.
+An overview of our LF-DMnet is shown in Fig.~\ref{fig:DMnet}(a).
+Given an array of LR SAIs and their corresponding degradation (i.e., kernel width and noise level of each view), our LF-DMnet sequentially performs kernel prior embedding, degradation-modulated feature extraction, and upsampling.
 Following \cite{DistgLF}, we build our network by cascading four residual groups.
-In each residual group, a degradation-adaptive block (DA-Block) is designed to adapt features according to the degradations, and four disentangling blocks (Distg-Blocks) are used to achieve spatial-angular information incorporation.
+In each residual group, a degradation-modulating block (DM-Block) is designed to process features according to the degradation, and four disentangling blocks (Distg-Blocks) are used to achieve spatial-angular information incorporation.
 The final output of our network is an array of HR LF images.
 Note that, since most LF image SR methods \cite{resLF,LFSSR,ATO,LF-InterNet,LF-DFnet,DistgLF,LFT} use SAIs distributed in a square array as their inputs, in this paper, we follow these methods and set $U=V=A$, where $A$ denotes the angular resolution.
 In the following subsections, we will introduce the details of our network design.